rails/rails/guides/source/action_controller_advanced_topics.md

 </form>
 ```

-Rails adds this token to every form that's generated using the [form helpers](form_helpers.html), so most of the time you don't have to worry about it.
-If you're writing a form manually or need to add the token for another reason, it's available through the method `form_authenticity_token`:
+Rails adds this token to every `form` that's generated using the [form helpers](form_helpers.html), so most of the time you don't need to do anything.
+If you're writing a form manually or need to add the token for another reason, it's available through the [`form_authenticity_token`](https://api.rubyonrails.org/classes/ActionController/RequestForgeryProtection.html#method-i-form_authenticity_token) method.

 The `form_authenticity_token` generates a valid authentication token.
 That's useful in places where Rails does not add it automatically, like in custom Ajax calls.

-The [Security Guide](security.html) has more about this, and a lot of other security-related issues that you should be aware of when developing a web application.
+NOTE: All subclasses of `ActionController::Base` are protected by default and will raise an `ActionController::InvalidAuthenticityToken` error on unverified requests.

+You can learn more details about the CSRF attack as well as CSRF countermeasures in the [Security Guide](security.html#cross-site-request-forgery-csrf).

 HTTP Authentications
 --------------------